 Individuation is a great and mysterious necessity and the demands it makes on the ego are threatening.
 Jung understood fully that one of the main neuroses of modern man is found in the avoidance of his own being and becoming.
 While the solution to this problem appears to be straightforward, one has to take into account the unbelievable resistances and manifold difficulties that one will encounter on that way.
-There is no greater torment than returning to one’s true self, it is an “abyss deeper than hell itself “.
+According to Meister Eckhart, there is no greater torment than returning to one’s true self, it is an “abyss deeper than hell itself “.
 (Carl Jung, Aion, CW 9ii, par 209)

 “The way to yourself is the longest way and the hardest way.
 Everybody would pay anything, his whole fortune, to avoid going to himself.
 Most people hate themselves, and for nothing in the world would they go where they are, where their native town is, because it is just hell.”
 (Carl Jung, The Vision Seminars, Vol 1, p.
 30)